Louis-MG/RecursiveBinaryDivisor/README.md

 * Dependencies:

-Make sure you have a GCC compiler version >= 4.9.2, pip and the R language.
+Make sure you have a GCC compiler version >= 4.9.2, pip and the R language installed.

 For MNHN-Tree-Tools: